-Total Compensation = Base Salary + Bonus + Non-equity Incentive Plan Compensation + Stock Awards\+ Option Awards\\(based on full grant date values, as calculated by ISS) + Change in Pension Value and Nonqualified Deferred Compensation Earnings + All Other Compensation.
+Total Compensation = Base Salary + Bonus + Non-equity Incentive Plan Compensation + Stock Awards\+ Option Awards\\ (based on full grant date values, as calculated by ISS) + Change in Pension Value and Nonqualified Deferred Compensation Earnings + All Other Compensation.
 The calculation will generally match the Summary Compensation Table with the exception of the stock option value and/or stock awards, described further below.

-\Stock Awards - Grant date value, generally as reported in the Grants of Plan-Based Awards Table for any stock awards, including time-vested awards and performance shares.
-If the stock awards value is higher in the Summary Compensation than the grant date fair value shown in the Grants of Plan-Based Awards table, ISS will generally take the higher value in our report.
-If the stock awards disclosed in the Grants of Plan-Based Awards table reflect current rather than past fiscal year, ISS will not include the value in our report.
-Pursuant to SEC disclosure requirements, the Grants of Plan-Based Award values should reflect equity awards made in the past fiscal year.
-If the grant date value is not reported, the number of target units/shares multiplied by the closing stock price on the grant date will be calculated.
-The stock awards value should generally match for both the Summary Compensation Table and Grants of Plan-Based Awards Table.
+\Stock Awards - Grant date value, generally as reported in the Grants of Plan-Based Awards Table for stock awards, but ISS may calculate values as deemed appropriate based on assessment of the grant.
+Note that performance shares (equity incentive plan awards) may be calculated at target value (# of shares X stock price on grant date) if it differs from the value disclosed in the GPBAT.
+If the stock awards disclosed in the Grants of Plan-Based Awards table reflect the current rather than past fiscal year, ISS will not include the value in our current report; pursuant to SEC disclosure requirements, the Grants of Plan-Based Award values should reflect equity awards made in the past fiscal year.
+The disclosed stock awards value should generally be the same in both the Summary Compensation Table and Grants of Plan-Based Awards Table.